 Cleveland-Cliffs (CLF) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the mining company had lost 2.25% over the past month.
-This has lagged the Basic Materials sector's gain of 4.83% and the S&P 500's gain of 0.15% in that time.
+Heading into today, shares of the mining company had gained 16.27% over the past month, outpacing the Basic Materials sector's loss of 2.29% and the S&P 500's loss of 0.12% in that time.

-Investors will be hoping for strength from CLF as it approaches its next earnings release.
-In that report, analysts expect CLF to post earnings of $1.22 per share.
-This would mark year-over-year growth of 493.55%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.75 billion, up 334.97% from the prior-year quarter.
+CLF will be looking to display strength as it nears its next earnings release.
+On that day, CLF is projected to report earnings of $1.18 per share, which would represent year-over-year growth of 480.65%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.75 billion, up 334.97% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for CLF.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.3% higher.
-CLF currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 12.66% higher.
+CLF is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, CLF is currently trading at a Forward P/E ratio of 4.73.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.73.
+Digging into valuation, CLF currently has a Forward P/E ratio of 5.22.
+For comparison, its industry has an average Forward P/E of 11.34, which means CLF is trading at a discount to the group.

-It is also worth noting that CLF currently has a PEG ratio of 0.18.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Mining - Miscellaneous industry currently had an average PEG ratio of 1.81 as of yesterday's close.
+Also, we should mention that CLF has a PEG ratio of 0.19.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Mining - Miscellaneous industry currently had an average PEG ratio of 2.13 as of yesterday's close.

 Click to get this free report